londonbikers/PhotoGalleries/README.md

 * Discourse API integration to allow cross-posting onto londonbikers.com
 * Photo user comments
 * Gallery user comments
+* OpenID Connect federation with our IdentityServer IDP

 Photos will need migrating from both our archive and the current LB photos website.